Guardians vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has put up 42 hits with 13 doubles, a triple, five home runs and 18 walks.
+- Andrew Vaughn has 43 hits with 13 doubles, a triple, five home runs and 18 walks.
 He has driven in 31 runs.

 Vaughn Recent Games